mrlunchbox777/advent-of-code-2025/days/day7/README.md

 The application prints:

 - The initial state of the grid
+- Each round showing:
+  - The number of splits that occurred in that round
+  - The running total of splits across all rounds
-- Each round showing the grid after beam placement
+  - The grid after beam placement
 - A completion message with the total number of rounds

 Example output: